 Want More?

 To get on the fast track to catching more and bigger catfish check out some of the Catfish Edge products.
-These in-depth guides available in ebooks and online video are like a guided catfish trip online at a fraction of the cost of hiring a guide.
+These in-depth guides available in ebooks and online videos are like a guided catfish trip online at a fraction of the cost of hiring a guide.

 Topics cover everything from learning how to locate and catch shad, techniques like drift fishing or splat fishing, and seasonal guides that cover everything you need to know to catch fish at certain times of the lear like Spring Blue Catfish Techniques, Summer Channel Catfish Techniques, and Transition Cats.